SPdoesCode/spos/README.md

 # spos - zig
-my stupid kernel i made for funsie but in zig, thanks to micl for giving me a great base
+my stupid kernel i made for funsie but in zig, thanks to micl for giving me a great base (the asm)